 - Faculty that used own material for a class and wanted information about how to handle situation.
 Ombuds made confidential inquiry to learn about how Conflict Of Interest situations are handled including how and whether a management plan might be needed.
 Provided information to faculty about process so that additional steps could be taken.

 - Faculty member was apprised of some teaching issues as it related to classroom management and came to ombuds to discuss and consider next steps.
 Developed strategy and identified additional resources.

-- Non-Tenure Track faculty member shared concerns about continued employment while also trying to make plans about whether to seek positions elsewhere.
+- Professional Track faculty member shared concerns about continued employment while also trying to make plans about whether to seek positions elsewhere.
 While discussions were generally supportive with department leadership, the uncertainty was creating timing challenges in terms of the job market.
-Developed strategies for additional discussions with leadership and provided referral information for promotion process information.
+Developed strategies for additional discussions with leadership and identified resources for promotion process information.

 - Faculty member met with ombuds as part of retirement transition.
 Faculty member referenced how much the academy had changed over time and that s/he had not really kept up with building local department relations and that as career was winding down, did not have the local support desired.
 Discussed transition strategy along with resources available to assist faculty member.

 - Staff and faculty member had a dispute about publication of data.
 Assisted resolution by facilitating the sharing of information to clarify situation.

 - Staff member concerned about appropriate resource use by individual in unit.
 Discussed options ranging from direct conversation, discuss with program director, internal audit, and not taking any action.
 Follow up indicated that individual brought up the issue with program director and others in leadership position that led to review and decisions that resolved the situation.